Allen Greiner, MD, MPH

 This last year the KUMC Department of Family Medicine had the fifth highest annual amount of NIH funding of all departments of family medicine nationwide.
 Dr. Sarah Kessler, one of our youngest NIH funded faculty, is ranked sixth in NIH funding for all family medicine faculty.

 Our projects rely on both qualitative and quantitative methodologies and we are always looking for innovative new techniques to test in primary care settings and help lower costs and improve health outcomes for all.
-We have had a heavy focus in prior projects in urban safety-net clinics, rural communities across Kansas and, more recently, with refugees and through international global health partnerships.
 We are committed to working with family physicians who serve the underserved and we will continue to help these providers study questions that matter to them and their patients.
 We also have many connections to local and regional public health institutions and non-profits who work to address the social determinants of health.